GDGAlgiers/.github/.github/ISSUE_TEMPLATE/backend-task.md

 - [ ] Ensure that the endpoints organization (naming, usage of dynamic fields e.g body, params, query) follows the standards.
 - [ ] Document the endpoint with complete detail.
 - [ ] Ensure that the naming of constants, variables, files follow the convention guidelines.
+- [ ] Ensure that the code is formatted.
+- [ ] If a linter is used, make sure your code passes the linter errors.
+- [ ] If the used technology has a build step, ensure that your code passes the build command.

 # Estimated Deadline